Villanova-AI/villanova_developers/docs/villanova09/tutorials/compose/content-types-tutorial.md

 # Content Types

-On Entando, content refers to a specific instance of a content type.
+On Villanova, content refers to a specific instance of a content type.
 A content type provides the template to specify and represent content.

 Content types are characterized by [attributes](./content-attributes.md).
 Each attribute is a specialized instance of an attribute type and defined by the parameters available to that attribute type.

 ## Create a Content Type

-Content types are managed by the Entando Web Content Management System (WCMS) in the [App Builder](../../docs/getting-started/concepts-overview.md#entando-app-builder).
+Content types are managed by the Villanova Web Content Management System (WCMS) in the [App Builder](../../docs/getting-started/concepts-overview.md#entando-app-builder).
 Follow the steps below to create and configure a content type.

 **1.** From the left menu of the App Builder, go to `Content` → `Types`